navatharaagi/AWS-SysOps-Docs/README.md

 #### 1.Understanding AWS Instance Types, Utilization, and Performance
 Instance Types – General Purpose

-T2 instances
+T2 instances:
 - Intended for work loads that do not use the full CPU often or consistently
 - Provide Burstable Performance
 - EBS-only storage

-M3 instances
+M3 instances:
 - Provide a balance of compute, memory, and network resources
 - SSD Storage (Instance store)

-M4 instances
+M4 instances:
 - Provide a balance of compute, memory, and network resources
 - Support Enhanced Networking
 - EBS-optimized